highcharts/highcharts/changelog/readme.md

 ## Writing content for the changelog
 The changelog is generated from PR descriptions.
 The following rules apply:
-* All PRs that should go into the changelog must be tagged with either `Changelog: Feature` or `Changelog: Bugfix`.
+* All PRs that should go into the changelog must be labeled with either `Changelog: Feature` or `Changelog: Bugfix`.
 Everything else is ignored.
 * Tag the PR with `Product: Highstock`, `Product: Highmaps` etc. for specific products.
 PRs with no product tags go into the Highcharts changelog.